 The problem is that this refactor touches everything.
 Every module needs to be restructured.
 Every consumer of those modules needs to be updated.
 The option declarations, the config blocks, the imports — all of it shifts.
 And Nix’s error messages, while they have improved, still have a tendency to point you three layers of abstraction away from the actual problem.
 A missing semicolon in one file surfaces as a type error in an unrelated attribute set.
 A misplaced lib.mkIf gives you an infinite recursion trace that scrolls for pages.

-OpenCode lets you define custom agents — specialized personas with their own system prompts, tool access, and behavioral guidelines.
-I set up two that mattered:
+Nix has quirks, so a generic assistant won’t cut it.
+OpenCode lets you define custom agents with tailored prompts, tool access, and behavior.
+I created two agents that mattered:

-2. A Nix flake architect agent — focused on the higher-level concerns of flake structure, module design patterns, the inputs/outputs contract, and the “activate by enable option” paradigm specifically.
+A Nix flake architect agent — focused on flake structure, module patterns,

 I could describe the target paradigm once, point the swarm at the module tree, and let the agents handle the mechanical transformation of each module while I focused on the parts that actually required human judgment: which options should exist, how they should compose, what the defaults should be, whether the interface made sense for future me who would have forgotten all of this in six months.